 377 Bleecker Street, New York, 10014.

-A.P.C. decided for the first time to show his latest collection of wardrobe staples (jeans, sweaters, button-ups, etc.) here instead of Paris.
+A.P.C. has had retail shops in New York for 22 years now and just recently, the brand’s president and creative director Jean Touitou decided for the first time to show his latest collection of wardrobe staples (jeans, sweaters, button-ups, etc.) here instead of Paris.
 During the presentation, he also debuted his first collaboration with activewear label Outdoor Voices.
 Look out for that in stores this July.
 Make sure to pair those yoga pants with ballet flats, not sneakers, if you want to do it the French way.

 131 Mercer Street, New York, 10012.